kurtfm/palantiri/readme.md

-# monitoring agent
+# monitoring app
-Written in node mainly to take advantage of loading newman as a library to get a callback when it's finished with a test run.
+Written in node mainly to take advantage of loading newman as a library to get a callback when it's finished with a test run and report data to datadog and output detailed results to aws s3.

 ## dependencies
 Install NodeJs / npm